codefresh-io/cap-docs.codefresh.io/_docs/pipelines/create-pipeline.md

 In the Delivery Pipeline wizard, we have our starter Workflow Template to use as a base, or the option to select an existing one, or copy and paste any Workflow Template, and then modify as needed.
 >Important:
->  If you select a predefined Workflow Template, either the starter or one from the Codefresh Hub for Argo, your Workflow Template is converted to a standalone, independent pipeline workflow template, which you can also rename to make the distinction clear.
+>  If you select the starter Workflow Template or one of the example templates from the Codefresh Hub for Argo, it is converted to a standalone, independent pipeline workflow template.
  > To avoid conflicts, the pipeline workflow template is not synced to the original Workflow Template.
-Any changes to the original Workflow Template are also not reflected in the pipeline workflow template.
+Any changes to the original starter or example Workflow Template are also not updated in the pipeline workflow template.